corda/cash-issuer/README.md

 If you have your own Starling or Monzo account you'd like to use, then no additional work is required.

+Starling and Monzo sometimes change their API, if they do then this code will break.

 Using the Mock Monzo bank account: